Are you ready for a disaster?

 Additional Recommendations and Conclusion

 These simple tips may yield significant benefits should disaster strike, but effective communications strategies are only part of an excellent overall disaster preparedness plan.
 Storing emergency food and water supplies, identifying potential evacuation routes in advance, safeguarding essential documents, and designating meet-up sites are a few other things to consider for inclusion as part of your family's plan.
-What you include may depend on where you live and the types of disaster scenarios you will most likely encounter.
+What you include may depend on where you live and the disaster scenarios you will most likely encounter.
 Many resources are available online and from local government emergency management offices to help you and your family prepare.

 As always, we wrote this article in a way that can relate to most people.
 I hope you liked this disaster preparedness article, and most importantly, I hope it helps you prepare for any disaster.
 Have a great day!